-Board of Directors
+Board of Advisors

-Leslie B. Gaffin of Boston, Massachusetts, is a member of the National Board of Hadassah and Liaison to the Hadassah-Brandeis Institute where she also holds a Board position.
-She is the past Chair of the Hadassah Northeast Area Development Center and served as the first Northeast Liaison for Keepers of the Gate from 2000-2002.
-In Boston, Leslie is a member of the Board of the New Center for Arts and Culture and also serves on the executive committee of the Boston Jewish Community Women's Fund as incoming chair.
-Born and educated in Worcester, Massachusetts, Leslie received her B.A. from Wheaton College in Norton, Massachusetts.
-She earned a Certificate of Advanced Studies in Management from the Radcliffe Institute at Harvard University.
+Leslie B. Gaffin has served as a lay leader of Jewish organizations for nearly 40 years.
+She is a member of the National Council of Hadassah and liaison to the Hadassah-Brandeis Institute.
+She is a past chair of the Hadassah Northeast Area Development Center and served as the first Northeast Liaison for Keepers of the Gate from 2000-02.
+A resident of Boston, Leslie is a member of the Board of JArts and serves as past chair and member of the executive committee of the Miriam Fund.
+Leslie received her BA from Wheaton College and earned a Certificate of Advanced Studies in Management from the Radcliffe Institute at Harvard University.

-Phyllis Hammer has been active in the Boston Jewish community for close to 20 years.
+Phyllis Hammer has been active in the Boston Jewish community for more than 20 years.
 She served as president of Ma’ayan, Boston’s Torah Studies Initiative for Women, which she helped found.
 Hammer was a founder of Congregation Shaarei Tefillah in Newton and served as its vice president.
 She also has served on the boards of Maimonides School, Boston’s Bureau of Jewish Education and Combined Jewish Philanthropies.
-Hammer is also a founder and member of the board of directors of Edah, a national organization dedicated to strengthening Modern Orthodoxy.
-She earned a Ph.D. in microbiology from Mt.
+Phyllis Hammer is also a founder of Edah, a national organization dedicated to strengthening Modern Orthodoxy.
+She earned a PhD in microbiology from Mt.
 Sinai School of Medicine and was a National Science Foundation Fellow at MIT, conducting research in immunochemistry.
 Until 1983, she was a member of the research staff of MIT, working in biochemistry and biophysics.